youbolan/AzureProgrammerTest/AzureFunction/AzureFunctionTestInstruction.md

 ## Level 2:  Publish this Funciton App to Azure

-Once you publish this Azure Fuctions App, send the Web API link to qingfeng.tan@hurraymart.com with your code together.
+Publish this Azure Fuctions App, send the Web API link to qingfeng.tan@hurraymart.com with your code together.

 ## Level 3: Unit Test